 Conclusion: Making your own croissants, totally worth the effort!

-In 2010 we bravely started our quest for the perfect croissant.
+Some years ago we bravely started our quest for the perfect croissant.
 But after two attempts we cowardly sneaked away again.

 Luckily for us, no pictures were taken (better not to touch the camera with butter fingers) so we just put this aside as a ‘now we know what NOT to do’ learning moment and moved on.